-Samples of Fucus vesiculosus sampled at the permanent coastal stations showed activity concentrations in the range 59 to 257 Bq kg-1 (d.w.).
-For most stations the levels were similar or slightly lower in 2006 compared to observed levels in the period 2002 - 2005.
-The levels in 2006 are however significantly lower than the peak values observed in the period 1999-2001.
-Monthly sampling at Hillesøy and Utsira all indicate that the peak of 99Tc from the Sellafield discharge in 1995 and 1996 has passed these sites.
+Samples of Fucus vesiculosus sampled at the permanent coastal stations showed activity concentrations in the range 45 to 146 Bq kg-1 (d.w.).
+For most stations the levels were similar or slightly lower in 2007 compared to observed levels in the period 2002 - 2006.
+The levels in 2007 are however significantly lower than the peak values observed in the period 1999-2001.
+Monthly sampling at Hillesøy and Utsira show that the levels of 99Tc in seaweed are now decreasing due to the reduced discharge of 99Tc from Sellafield since 2004.